Footsbarn Theatre: History

 The ensemble played in various British venues, including the 1979 Glastonbury Festival.

 "Footsbarn Travelling Theatre" left Britain in 1981 to tour the world.
 The company has produced more than 60 plays and have travelled to all six continents.

 In 1991, the troupe bought a farm called "La Chaussée" in the Allier department of the Auvergne in Central France and have since based their work there.
 Footsbarn performs in a custom built Theatre Tent.
 "La Chaussée" is Footsbarn's production centre with studios, rehearsal spaces and offices.
 Public workshops and performances are presented throughout the year.
+As of 2025, the troupe have continued to perform.